 If you choose a lavender plant that's hardy in your zone, it should overwinter well without much intervention.
 You can use fabric row covers or winter mulch options, such as evergreen boughs or straw, to create a barrier against the cold and wind.

 Potted lavender can come indoors for the winter.
 A south-facing window with lots of light is best.
 Keep the plants away from heaters, which can dry them out, and drafty windows, which can make them too cold.

-Since the plant is dormant, you only need to water it occasionally in the winter.
+You only need to water lavender plants occasionally in the winter.
 Wait to water the plants until the top inch is dry.
 Too much water, especially in the winter, causes root rot.

 Harvesting Lavender Plants

 Harvest lavender in the early morning hours, as the oil is most concentrated early in the day when about half of the buds are open.
 Using sharp pruning shears, cut the stems as long as possible and form bundles of up to 100 stems, securing them with string or rubber bands.
 Let the lavender hang upside down in a cool, dark place with good air circulation until dry.

 Use in vases to scent the air or create a homemade potpourri.
 Try adding lavender buds to marinades and sauces, vegetables and meats in place of regularly used herbs.
 Toss lavender stems on the hot grill to enhance the grilling flavor and send waves of lavender scent through the air.